 Calif.
-Historian Uncovers Passport Believed to Be Used by Nazi's "Angel of Death"tags: California, Josef Mengele
+Historian Uncovers Passport Believed to Be Used by Nazi's "Angel of Death"Historians in the News

 A history hunter and military expert in San Diego recently uncovered what he believes to be a passport used by Nazi war criminal Josef Mengele, also known as the “Angel of Death,” to flee to Argentina in 1949.